awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 DB instances in the Database Preview Environment are similar to DB instances in a production environment\.
 However, keep in mind several important factors:
 + All DB instances are deleted 60 days after you create them, along with any backups and snapshots\.
 + You can only create a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
-+ You can only create M4, T2, and R4 instance types\.
++ You can only create M5, T3, and R5 instance types\.
 For more information about RDS instance classes, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.
++ You can only use General Purpose SSD and Provisioned IOPS SSD storage\.
 + You can't get help from AWS Support with DB instances\.
 You can post your questions in the [RDS Database Preview Environment Forum](https://forums.aws.amazon.com/forum.jspa?forumID=301)\.
-+ You can only use General Purpose SSD and Provisioned IOPS SSD storage\.
 + You can't copy a snapshot of a DB instance to a production environment\.
-+ Some Amazon RDS features aren't available in the preview environment, as described following\.
++ You can use both single\-AZ and multi\-AZ deployments\.
++ You can use standard PostgreSQL dump and load functions to export databases from or import databases to the Database Preview Environment\.

 **Topics**
 + [Features Not Supported in the Preview Environment](#preview-environment-exclusions)